The DELTA is a diploma that specialises in Teaching in as a Foreign Language and is accredited by Cambridge Assessment.

 - Have experience of teaching learners at different language levels and ages.

 If you match these criteria, you are eligible to take the DELTA.

 You could be accepted onto a DELTA course without an existing teaching qualification (e.g. CELTA) if you are able to show that you would be likely to successfully complete a course.
 You could demonstrate this via successful previous examples of study.

-The DELTA comprises three different modules, which collectively make the qualification.
 You can take the three different modules in any order and can gain the certificates for the three different modules.
 Remember however, you will only achieve the final certificate after you have successfully completed all three.

 The majority of people who take the DELTA will end up successfully becoming DELTA qualified, with a ‘Pass’ grade.
 Those who perform particularly well, will receive a ‘Pass with Merit’ grade, while those who excel will receive the highest grade; the ‘Pass with Distinction’.
 Please remember, it is also possible to receive a ‘Fail’ grade for the CELTA is your work doesn’t match the minimum standard required.

-There is no time limit for the taking the DELTA, meaning you can take the three modules at your convenience and to suit your needs and commitments.
+There is no time limit for taking the DELTA, meaning you can take the three modules at your convenience and to suit your needs and commitments.

 The 100% online DELTA modules will lead to exactly the same qualification as taking the Delta face-to-face course.
 The face-to-face and online options are there for you to decide the best option for you.